-We are continuing the bloodline and follow the same strict breeding criteria and produce German Shepherd Dogs in the image of their well-known predecessors.
+We would like to introduce ourselves, we are Carrie Ragsdale of New Hartford, Iowa and Joanne Bradley of Cumming, Georgia.
+We are continuing the bloodline following the retirement of Daphne Hereford and following the same strict breeding criteria established by Lee Duncan, Jannettia Brodsgaard Propps and Daphne Hereford to produce German Shepherd Dogs in the mirror image of their well-known predecessors.

 The colors produced include Sable, Silver Grey, White, and on occasion a Black and Silver.

-We manage the breeding program according to the same criteria used by Jannettia Propps that was set forth by Duncan.
+We manage the Hollywood Dogs and Dogs of Distinction, Incorporated breeding programs according to the same criteria used by Jannettia Propps that was set forth by Duncan.
 That criteria includes, but is not limited to limiting the number of litters produced by a single female to three litter of puppies.
 We are proud that many of the attributes of the 1950s-1960s dogs, including the easily recognizable head, remain dominant in the dogs we breed today.

 THE PROOF IS IN THE PROGENY